Elderly woman dies in fall off North Carolina overlook

 It's unclear why or how Martin went over the barrier and the cause of the accident is under investigation.
 Officials say her companion called 911 to report the fall.

-Her body was recovered about 150 feet down a steep rock face, said Greg Shuping, the director fo Haywood County Emergency Management Director said.
+Her body was recovered about 150 feet down a steep rock face, said Greg Shuping, the director of Haywood County Emergency Management.
 Rescuers had to rappel down the mountain to reach the body.

 The overlook, at an altitude of 4,955 feet, is near Asheville in the Pisgah National Forest.